top of page

 What steps do we take to order beef directly from your farm?

-We take a deposit for your selection, and you will be given contact information for the butcher we will be sending our cattle to for that time.
-You will give them instructions on how you want your beef cut and packaged (steak thickness, size of roasts, pounds of hamburger per package, and other special directions to your liking).
-Final invoice amount will be due to our farm at the time of pick-up, and the butcher also has about a $0.70/lb processing fee for your final amount due.
+Once your order is placed, we will take a deposit for your selection, and you will receive contact information for the local butcher processing our cattle.
+Importantly, you will need to call the butcher to provide instructions for how you would like your beef cut and packaged.
+These will give them instructions on how you want your beef cut and packaged (steak thickness, size of roasts, pounds of hamburger per package, and other special directions to your liking).

 bottom of page